1. Introduction

 On top of this guide, there is a lot of content available outside of nilearn that could be of interest to new-comers:

-4. (For Python beginners) A quick and gentle introduction to scientific computing with Python with the scientififc Python lectures.
+3. (For Python beginners) A quick and gentle introduction to scientific computing with Python with the scientififc Python lectures.
 Moreover, you can use nilearn with Jupyter notebooks or IPython sessions.
-They provide an interactive environment that greatly facilitates debugging and visualisation.
+They provide an interactive environment that greatly facilitates debugging and visualization.

 Besides, you can find help on neurostars for questions related to nilearn and to computational neuroscience in general.
 Finally, the nilearn team organizes weekly drop-in hours.
 We can also be reached on github in case you find a bug.